flutter/website/src/docs/development/accessibility-and-localization/accessibility.md

 ## Inspecting Accessibility support

 Details of these are discussed below.
-In additional to testing for these specific topics, we recommend using automated accessibility scanners:
+In addition to testing for these specific topics, we recommend using automated accessibility scanners:

   * For Android: